Dynamic Basis Function Interpolation for Adaptive In Situ Data Integration in Ocean Modeling: Conclusion

 \section{Conclusion}

-In this paper, we compared various methods for interpolating ocean buoy data.
-In particular, we are interested in the data assimilation of the ESM ocean data MPAS-O with in situ GDP buoy data.
-Our analysis showed that the performance of an interpolation method depends on the time scale being considered.
-Some methods may be more effective for short time scales, while others may perform better on longer time scales.
-We found that adding dynamic information, specifically to the DMD method, improves predictive accuracy and corrects for biases on longer time scales with seasonal dynamics.
-The DMD with dynamics was consistently the best performer among all methods, improving the ESM MPAS-O. We demonstrated that the DMD with dynamics is not overfitting and is making reasonable spatial predictions while also correcting for biases in MPAS.
-Therefore, we conclude that the DMD with dynamics is the superior method among those examined.

-This type of dynamic decomposition for interpolating ocean data that can adapt to both high and low frequency information show great potential.
+In this paper, we introduced a dynamic basis function interpolation in order to 1) Leverage in situ observations to correct ESM biases, 2) Dynamically weight the influence of basis functions over window of investigation in way that is 3) Fast and 4) Flexible to any temporal horizon.
+We found that adding dynamic information, specifically to the DMD basis functions, improves predictive accuracy and corrects for biases on longer time scales with seasonal dynamics.
+DMD\_dyn was consistently the best performer among all methods.
+We demonstrated that DMD\_dyn is not overfitting and is making reasonable spatial predictions while also correcting for biases in MPAS-O. This type of dynamic decomposition for interpolating ocean data that can adapt to both high and low frequency information show great potential.
 The dynamic data assimilation technique discussed here allow for more data-rich analysis that could be useful for understanding evolving dynamics.
-Further applications of these approaches may be useful and application to in-situ analysis or data assimilation appear most promising.
+Given their natural ability to scale and adapt to online regimes, further development in that direction appears most promising.